Proofs¶

 - Tactic have have_ip := proof_term¶

-— requiring that the term unification enviroment is closed — and processes the resulting formula using introduction patternhave_ip
+have have_ip := proof_termresolvesproof_term— requiring that the term unification enviroment is closed — and processes the resulting formula using introduction patternhave_ip.

 - Tactic apply proof_term¶